top of page

 4.1 Lobby Creation

-All league matches will be created via tournament codes and will be posted in the master sheet weekly
+All league matches will be created via tournament codes and will be posted on the website weekly.

 4.2 Side Selection